aluminiumi/laborless/README.md

 Web Setup
 ---------------

-As far as web development goes, it's pretty slick.
-Just make your changes in a local folder you have designated for the project, then 'firebase serve' to test locally and 'firebase deploy' to push the changes to our website.

  1. Install Node.js (https://nodejs.org/en/download/)
  1. Install Firebase CLI (`npm install -g firebase-tools`) and then configure it with `firebase login`
  1. Full instructions for above at https://firebase.google.com/docs/cli/